-Pasos para el cuidado de sí mismo (el autocuidado): Manteniendo el equilibiro entre la vida personal y profesional provueve una major calidad de vida y proteja nuestra salud mental.
-Se logra este equilibrio con el autocontrol y la concienceia de uno mismo.
+Pasos para el cuidado de sí mismo (el autocuidado): Manteniendo el equilibrio entre la vida personal y profesional provueve una major calidad de vida y proteja nuestra salud mental.
+Se logra este equilibrio con el autocontrol y la conciencia de uno mismo.
 A continuación, encontrará formas de cuidarse para fortalecer el bienestar.

 Substance Abuse and Mental Health Services Administration: The Substance Abuse and Mental Health Services Administration (SAMHSA) is the agency within the U.S. Department of Health and Human Services (HHS) that leads public health efforts to advance the behavioral health of the nation and to improve the lives of individuals living with mental and substance use disorders, and their families.

 Together for Wellness: Mental Health and Wellness Tips for Today.
 We've collected a bunch of resources to help support your ongoing wellness during these times.

 Juntos por Nuestro Bienestar: Consejos de Salud Mental y Bienestar para el Día de Hoy.
 Hemos recopilado varios recursos para ayudarle a continuar manteniéndose saludable durante estos tiempos difíciles.